 How should I take emtricitabine and tenofovir?

 Use emtricitabine and tenofovir regularly to get the most benefit.
+Try not to miss any doses.
 Get your prescription refilled before you run out of medicine completely.

 HIV/AIDS is usually treated with a combination of drugs.
 Use all medications as directed by your doctor.
 Read the medication guide or patient instructions provided with each medication.
 Do not change your doses or medication schedule without your doctor's advice.
 Every person with HIV or AIDS should remain under the care of a doctor.